jfernandez37/jfernandez37/README.md

 - COSC 425 - Software Engineering 1 - A
 - MATH 441 - Abstract Algebra - A
 - MATH 465 - Mathematical Modeling - A
-- MATH 490 - Combinatorics
+- MATH 490 - Combinatorics - A

 ## Languages
 - Python